What Do Administrative Support Worker Do?

 - Circular Clerk

 Is There Going to be Demand for Administrative Support Workers?

 In 2016, there was an estimated number of 243,200 jobs in the United States for Administrative Support Worker.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 22,200 new jobs for Administrative Support Worker by 2026.
-Due to new job openings and attrition, there will be an average of 29,400 job openings in this field each year.
+There will be an estimated 29,400 positions for Administrative Support Worker per year.

 The states with the most job growth for Administrative Support Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in West Virginia, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Administrative Support Worker ranges between $21,910 and $57,940.

 Administrative Support Workers who work in Michigan, Alaska, or District of Columbia, make the highest salaries.

 How much do Administrative Support Workers make in each U.S. state?